neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 A mapping of environment variables that will be set in all jobs of the workflow.
 You can also set environment variables that are only available to specific jobs.
 For more information, see [`jobs.<job-id>.env`](./#jobs-job-id-env-1).

-When two or more environment variables are defined with the same name, `neuro-flow` uses the most specific environment variable.
+When two or more environment variables are defined with the same name, `apolo-flow` uses the most specific environment variable.
 For example, an environment variable defined in a job will override the workflow's default.

 **Example**: